qruto/laravel-wave/README.md

 + import { WaveConnector } from 'laravel-wave';

-+ window.Echo = new Echo({
++ window.Echo = new Echo({ broadcaster: WaveConnector });
-+     broadcaster: WaveConnector,
-+ });
 ```

 </details>

-Now you can use [Echo and Broadcasting](https://laravel.com/docs/8.x/broadcasting#broadcasting-to-presence-channels) system as usual with all of the supported features!
+Now you can use [Echo and Broadcasting](https://laravel.com/docs/8.x/broadcasting#broadcasting-to-presence-channels) as usual with all of the supported features!

 ### Wave Models

-In Laravel we have great native abilities for [Model Events Broadcasting](https://laravel.com/docs/8.x/broadcasting#model-broadcasting)
+In Laravel we have great abilities for [Model Events Broadcasting](https://laravel.com/docs/8.x/broadcasting#model-broadcasting)
 and [Broadcast Notifications](https://laravel.com/docs/8.x/notifications#broadcast-notifications).

 **Laravel Wave** provides a clear api to receive it.